D-Rockie/Shell-Hackathon-2025/README.md

-Fuel Blend Property Prediction — Shell.ai Hackathon 2025
+# Fuel Blend Property Prediction — Shell.ai Hackathon 2025

-Overview
+## Overview

-This project was developed as part of the Shell.ai Hackathon for Sustainable and Affordable Energy 2025.
-The challenge focused on predicting the final properties of sustainable fuel blends based on their component fractions and chemical properties.
+This project was developed for the **Shell.ai Hackathon for Sustainable and Affordable Energy 2025**.
+The objective was to build machine learning models to predict final fuel blend properties using component fractions and component-level property data.

-The objective was to build high-accuracy machine learning models that can estimate multiple blend properties, helping accelerate sustainable fuel formulation using AI-driven prediction.

-Our solution achieved a validation score of 90.183 using an advanced stacking ensemble approach.
+We designed a feature-rich ML pipeline with per-target feature selection and adaptive model assignment.
+Each blend property is modeled separately using the best-performing regressor selected through validation.

+**Final Hackathon Score: 90.183**

+---

-Problem Statement
+## Problem Statement

 Given:

-Fractional composition of multiple fuel components
+- Fractional composition of multiple fuel components

-Property values for each component
+- Property values of each component

 Predict:

-Final blended fuel properties across multiple target variables.

-This is a multi-target regression problem involving structured numerical data and domain-driven feature interactions.

-Approach Summary

-We built a high-performance regression pipeline combining:

-Advanced feature engineering

-Statistical aggregation features

-Weighted component-property interactions

-PCA-based dimensionality reduction

-Multi-model stacking ensemble

-The system predicts all blend properties using cross-validated ensemble learning.

-Feature Engineering

-Key engineered features include:

-Fraction × property interaction features

-Weighted mean and variance of component properties

-Statistical aggregations (min, max, mean, std)

-Distribution metrics (skewness, kurtosis)

-PCA components from property space

-Blend-level derived signals

-This expanded the feature space significantly and improved predictive signal.

-Models Used

-We used a stacking-style weighted ensemble of:

-LightGBM Regressor — primary high-performance learner

-Random Forest Regressor — nonlinear stability model

-Ridge Regression — linear regularized baseline

-Model weights were computed using inverse validation MAPE scores for each target.

-Validation Strategy

-5-Fold Cross Validation

-Out-of-fold predictions for each base model

-Weighted ensemble based on validation performance

-Metric: Mean Absolute Percentage Error (MAPE)

-Final Performance

-Validation Score: 90.183

-Ensemble consistently outperformed individual base models across targets.

-Tech Stack

-Python

-Pandas, NumPy

-LightGBM

-Scikit-learn

-PCA

-SciPy statistics (skew, kurtosis)
+- Final blend properties across 10 target variables.

+This is a structured multi-target regression task aimed at enabling AI-driven sustainable fuel formulation.

+---

+## Solution Approach

+Instead of using a single model for all targets, we built a **per-target adaptive modeling pipeline**:

+- Advanced engineered features
+- Recursive Feature Elimination (RFE) per target
+- Model selection per property
+- Cross-validated evaluation
+- Ensemble models where beneficial

+Each BlendProperty is trained independently using its best-performing model.

+---

+## Feature Engineering

+We generated extensive engineered features, including:

+- Fraction × property interaction features
+- Weighted means and weighted variances
+- Statistical aggregates across components
+- Distribution metrics (skewness, kurtosis)
+- PCA components from property space
+- Derived blend-level statistical features

+Feature selection was then applied using **RFE to select the top 20 features per target**.

+---

+## Modeling Strategy

+For each target property:

+- RFE selects best engineered features
+- Multiple regressors are evaluated
+- Best model is assigned per target

+Models used across targets:

+- Ridge Regression
+- RandomForestRegressor
+- HuberRegressor
+- Stacking Ensemble
+- LightGBM Regressor

+This allows each property to use the model that fits it best rather than forcing one global model.

+---

+## Validation Method

+- K-Fold Cross Validation
+- Out-of-fold evaluation
+- Per-target MAPE reporting
+- Model assignment based on validation performance

+**Metric:** Mean Absolute Percentage Error (MAPE)

+---